 Our measures and targets

-Procurement is potentially the largest section on the University’s scope 3 footprint, using the Higher Education Supply Chain Emissions tool, it has been estimated at almost 4 times the size of the University’s combined Scope 1 and 2 emissions.
-This includes central procurement, ICT, maintenance as well as food and catering.
+Procurement is the largest section on the University’s scope 3 footprint.
+Using the Higher Education Supply Chain Emissions tool, it has been estimated at almost 4 times the size of the University’s combined Scope 1 and 2 emissions.
+This includes central procurement, information communication and technology, maintenance as well as food and catering.
 The University’s long-term target is to achieve net zero in Scope 3 emissions by 2050 and to have made significant progress by 2038.

-This is the first time the University has mapped its procurement carbon footprint.
-So far two years’ worth of data has been mapped in the Campus Management Monitoring Tool and emissions have been estimated according to spend.
-These two years demonstrate a wide variation especially in central procurement spending due to COVID lockdowns, IT spending to respond to the move to hybrid and remote working, as well as variations due to onsite construction projects.
-Whilst it is positive this is now being mapped, a few more years data will provide a more accurate picture.
+So far three years’ worth of data has been mapped in the Campus Management Monitoring Tool and emissions have been estimated according to spend.
+These demonstrate a wide variation attributable to various essential activity, whilst it is positive this is now being more fully mapped, a few more years data collection and analysis will provide a more accurate picture.

 Procurement across the University presents a large challenge due to the size of activity and number of stakeholders making purchases across all departments.
-It requires both behavioural and cultural change across the whole organisation and it cannot be tackled by a single workstream or Directorate.
-Elements of this are included within the Leadership and Governance workstream of the Climate Action Strategy to influence practices and alternative approaches to commit to carbon and ethically responsible decisions whilst moving towards holistic assessment of supply chains embedding full lifecycle implications into decision making.
-Within the Campus Management workstream, procurement impacts are most evident within the catering environmental risk profile, particularly local impacts.
-Long term ambitions include moving towards a more plant based and locally sourced menu, with over 50% sourced from within the Sheffield City Region, delivered through the Hallam Sustainable Food Policy.
+It requires both behavioural and cultural change across the whole organisation and cannot be mitigated by a single workstream or Directorate.
+There is a need to influence practices and alternative approaches to commit to carbon and ethically responsible decisions, whilst moving towards holistic assessment of supply chains embedding full lifecycle implications into decision-making.

 Objectives